lesk0014/JulianSSC/README.md

 Please remove this script from the directory once completed so it doesn't get pushed out to room PCs

+## - *fileStructGen.ps1*
+This script will generate a file structure with input days and rooms

+Place the script in the Presentations directory on the SSC File Server PC Right click and select 'Run with PowerShell'

+You will be prompted to input the days that your conference is running Enter the first day and continue in order
+(If the conference runs from Thursday to Monday, enter 'Thursday' first then continue through to 'Monday')

+Once complete press enter, or enter 'done'

+Now you will be prompted to enter the rooms you need SSC connection to Once complete press enter, or enter 'done'

+Your file structure should now be created.
+If they do not appear, try reloading explorer with 'ctrl+R'

 ## - *Run YouTube-DL.bat*
 This script automates running the commandline YouTube downloader (Included in YouTube-DL directory from secure drive)